Why You Should Replace Your Ski Helmet every 3-5 Years. By Gabrielle Thunen

 3. Safety Standards Evolve

-Helmet safety testing improves every few years.
-A new helmet is more likely to meet the latest standards for impact protection.
+Ski helmet safety testing improves every few years.
+A new ski helmet is more likely to meet the latest standards for impact protection.

 4. Hidden Damage = Real Risk

-Minor bumps and drops (even off the chairlift or into the trunk) can cause damage you can’t see and that damage adds up.
+Minor bumps and drops (even off the chairlift or into the trunk) can cause damage to your ski helmet that you can’t see and that damage adds up.

 5. One Crash = One and Done